 Access to wireless commercial internet services is provided throughout MSFRIC to Air University students, faculty and staff.
 The service is identified as AUCIS.
 Username and password are required for MSFRIC center desktops, personal devices and school issued laptops.
 Students and faculty will be notified of password changes through normal A3/6 communications.
 MSFRIC has six wireless workstations for commercial use of the internet.

 The Cartographic Information Section of MSFRIC is responsible for all cartographic information support for Air University.
 This section enhances the educational function of Air University by providing maps and charts to students, faculty, and staff in residence at Maxwell/Gunter.
 Map support is also provided to AFJROTC and AFROTC detachments throughout the United States as coordinated through HQ AFROTC.
-The map room is staffed from 1-3pm on Monday-Friday.
+Maps are available upon request by completing the Request a Map form.
 For more information about the Map Room or to request a map, click here.

 Information presented on the Muir S. Fairchild Research Information Center Web Site is considered public information and may be distributed or copied.
 Use of appropriate byline/photo/image credits is requested.